Top 7 Cloud-Based Payroll Software Solutions

 Quick overview

-Advanced is an efficient cloud-based payroll software.
-One of its selling points is its incredible training offering, which makes it a great choice for businesses keen on implementing and getting a hold of the system quickly.
+Advanced is an efficient cloud-based payroll software currently used by over 22,000 customers globally.
+Its training offering is a key asset, making it a great choice for businesses keen on implementing and getting a hold of the system quickly.
+Like Moorepay, it packs both fully-managed and part-managed services.

 Advanced offers integration with HR, attendance and finance solutions, providing you with one comprehensive platform.
 In fact, we found it to be one of the best providers to integrate HR and payroll.